gnu-user/orwell/README.md

 ---------------------------

-All of the source code in this repository, where the copyright notice is indicated in the source code, is licensed under the [GNU General Public License, Version 3](http://www.gnu.org/licenses/gpl.html)
+All of the source code in this repository, where the copyright notice is indicated in the source code, is licensed under the [GNU Lesser General Public License, Version 3](http://www.gnu.org/licenses/lgpl.html)

+Under the LGPLV3 you are free to link to and use the resultant library binary files in derived works that are licensed under terms of your choice.
+However, any changes to the library source code must remain under the same licensing terms of the GPLV3.
+Essentially, any changes or bug fixes that you make to the library are much appreciated, submit a pull request or contact me!